Rust shooting: Halyna Hutchins’ family announce new lawsuit against Alec Baldwin

 Alec Baldwin already faces two charges of involuntary manslaughter over Hutchins’ death

-Halyna Hutchins’ family are planning to file a new lawsuit against Alec Baldwin over the fatal shooting of the cinematographer on the set of Rust in October 2021.
+Halyna Hutchins’ family have filed a lawsuit against Alec Baldwin over the fatal shooting of the cinematographer on the set of Rust in October 2021.

-Hutchins’ parents and sister have hired high-profile Los Angeles attorney Gloria Allred to represent them in the civil action.

-Baldwin was last month charged with involuntary manslaughter over the shooting of the 42-year-old.
+High-profile Los Angeles attorney Gloria Allred said during a press conference on Thursday that she had filed the suit on behalf of Hutchins’ parents and sister in the Los Angeles County Superior Court seeking damages from Baldwin and the producers and company behind Rust.

 Hutchins died after being struck by a live bullet at Bonanza Creek Ranch on the outskirts of Santa Fe, New Mexico, on 21 October 2021.
 Joel Souza, the director of the film Rust, was also shot and injured but survived the incident.